 When Oberyn was young, the ruling Princess of Dorne planned to wed Oberyn or his sister, Princess Elia, to one of Lord Tywin's children, or both of them to his twins.
 For that purpose, they visited Casterly Rock, where they met Cersei, Jaime and Tyrion Lannister.
 However, they arrived shortly after Joanna Lannister's death, which left Lord Tywin unreceptive.
 He offered the newborn Tyrion instead, which was seen as an insult.

-Oberyn is also primarily responsible for giving modern revitalization to the ongoing feud between his House and the Tyrells, because he accidentally crippled Willas Tyrell in a tourney, Oberyn struck Willas breastplate clean, but his foot caught in a stirrup as he fell and his horse fell on top of him.
-Oberyn even sent his own maestar to help treat Willas.
+Oberyn is also primarily responsible for giving modern revitalization to the ongoing feud between his House and the Tyrells, because he accidentally crippled Willas Tyrell in a tourney.
+Oberyn struck Willas's breastplate clean, but his foot caught in a stirrup as he fell and his horse fell on top of him.
+Oberyn sent his own maester to help treat Willas.
 Willas himself holds no grudge against Oberyn and the two correspond via raven message even after the accident as both share a passion for horses.
-Prince Oberyn was unhorsed by Prince Rhaegar Targaryen at a tourney at Storm's End.
-He was unhorsed by Ser Barristan Selmy at a different tourney at Storm's End.
+Prince Oberyn was unhorsed by Prince Rhaegar Targaryen and Ser Barristan Selmy at a tourney at Storm's End.

 Events following Elia's murder